 We want to hear from you!
 Take our brief reader survey now and share your feedback on what you love at Third Coast Review—and what we could be doing better!
 Plus, everyone who completes the survey will receive a Third Coast Review sticker decal as our thanks for your support.

 The work took 10 years, including two years off when no work was done because everyone gave up in frustration.
-But it was Purdy’s meticulous tracking of the research that kept the team on target and eventually made it possible to get some of their patients pregnant.
+But it was Purdy’s meticulous tracking of the research that kept the team on target and eventually made it possible for some of their patients to get pregnant.

 On the other hand, Nighy makes every scene better.
 Dr. Steptoe is quiet, dignified, not particularly good with his bedside manner, but when they need him most, his patients know his cold professionalism is what they want on their side.
 It’s important to him that if something goes wrong, it’s not because of a mistake he’s made, and that matters to these people and exponentially boosts the authenticity of the story being told.